Wash the okra nicely and trim the ends. Chop the okra into medium-sized round pieces.

 Close the vessel and keep it in fridge.
 Let it soak for about 2 days.
 Shake this okra mix once in between.

 After two days, drain the butter milk and transfer the okra in a big plate or plastic sheet.
 (The okra will be sticky but as it dries it will become non-sticky)

-Sun dry this okra until they are crisp and completely dried like below.
+Sun-dry the okra until they are crisp and completely dried like below.

-The vegetable based fryums should be fried in low heat.
+The vegetable-based fryums should be fried in low heat.
 Basically what I do is, after frying appalam or other vadagams, I turn off the heat and then add the veggie vadagams like this okra ones.
 These gets cooked faster.

 Fry them until they turn brown.

 That’s it.
-Store them in an air tight container and use in vathal kuzhambu or puli kuzhambu.
+Store them in an air-tight container and use them in vathal kuzhambu or puli kuzhambu.
 This can be fried and served as rice accompaniment too.